Asymptotic localization of symbol correspondences for spin systems and sequential quantizations of $S^2$: Summary and discussion

 In summary, classical (anti-)localization of a general symbol correspondence sequence $\boldsymbol{W}_{\!\mathcal{C}}$ (equivalent to classical expectation for $\boldsymbol{W}_{\!\mathcal{C}}$) is a stronger property than $\boldsymbol{W}_{\!\mathcal{C}}$ being of (anti-)Poisson type.
 This is not the case for sequences of mapping-positive or isometric symbol correspondences, for which these two properties are equivalent, because (\ref{c<}) and (\ref{SWc}) impose sufficient bounds on the ``weights'' of highly oscillatory ($l\to\infty$) components of their symbols, {\it cf.} (\ref{Wjc}) and (\ref{polb}).
 But as the Toeplitz examples suggest, although a positive-dual $\boldsymbol{W}_{\!\mathcal{C}}$ of (anti-)Poisson type may not have such bounding weights (\ref{c<d}), this class of symbol correspondence sequence may still satisfy weaker forms of asymptotic localization ($\mu$-analytical).

 Finally, we could probably say that this paper consists in a first precise study, albeit still very limited in scope, of some subtleties involved in the semiclassical asymptotics of highly oscillatory symbols, in the context of spin systems\footnote{In the context of affine mechanical systems, studies of subtleties in the semiclassical asymptotics of highly oscillatory symbols actually abound.
-Here we just mention the pioneering work of Berry on semiclassical Wigner functions of pure states \cite{berry} and some studies of their singularities \cite{CDR, DMR, DR}.}
+Here we just mention the pioneering work of Berry on semiclassical Wigner functions of pure states \cite{berry} and some later studies on their dynamics \cite{RO} and their singularities \cite{CDR, DMR, DR}.}